ianharrier/dockback/README.md

 #### `compress_directory`

 Compress the files(s) in a directory on the Docker host [which is mounted to a container as a volume].
 This job type is designed for containers that do not need special considerations to ensure the backup is application consistent.
-For example, this job type should not be used for most databases.
+For example, this job type can be used to backup a directory storing uploads from a web form, but it should not be used for most databases.

 Job strings should contain the following required key:

-* `directory_path` Path to the directory to be compressed.
+* `directory_path` Path of the directory to be compressed.

 Example job string using all options: